Mitra-2200/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project

 Overview
-A few steps were taken to transform the initial data set:
+The steps need were taken to transform the initial data set:
 1-	The test and train sets have been merged
 2-	The subject identifiers and activity labels were pulled in to create a single data set.
 3-	The activity identifiers were translated from identifiers into human-readable names.(Only the mean and standard deviation variables were kept).